 Traveling to Chachapoyas requires dedicating a considerable amount of time to travelling to the North enabling you to explore this region without pressure.
 Although this is quite a commitment, considering you might not want to cut out on the very famous and constantly highlighted destinations of the South, we can assure you that it is worth it.
 Get to know this less-known part of Peru and reveal all of its secrets!

 As Chachapoyas is not necessarily a tourist hub compared to many destinations in the South, you will not be able to find flights going there on a daily basis.
 Only two days a week, you can travel there from Lima.
 If you don’t want to take a flight (which, of course, we highly support), you can take a bus from Chiclayo or Trujillo.
 Doing that, you would save a night of accommodation as well, since the trip will take you all night.
 In case you come from the east (Moyobamba – Tarapoto), land transportation is only available during the day and will take several hours as well.

 Once you have made your way to this amazing region of Peru, get ready to explore the Chachapoyas culture and all of its mysteries.
 Read on to get an example of a customizable itinerary around Chachapoyas.

 Day 1: Mausoleums of Revash and Leymebamba museum

-But the eternal race between looters and preservers is sometimes in favor of the latter and was in another location, even more inaccessible, than hundreds of mummies (yes, literally mummified bodies) were found and safeguarded in a small but modern museum that you will visit in Leymebamba.
+Luckily, the race between looters and preservers is not always in favor of the former.
+Sometimes, well-preserved remains of ancient times can still be found; they are real pieces of art.
+At another location in the Chachapoyas region, which is even more inaccessible than the one described before, hundreds of mummies have been found.
+These have been retrieved to be displayed in a small but modern museum that you will visit in Leymebamba.

-Day 2: Tajopampa, Diablo Wasi and Bóveda (full day outdoors)
+Day 2: Diablo Wasi and La Bóveda (full day outdoors)

 Day 3: Kuelap and Milpuj private conservation area (or Amazilia bioreserve)